dansleboby/ZoomPHP-sdk/docs/Api/ContactsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$contact_id = "contact_id_example"; // string | The user's contact Id or email address.
+$contact_id = 'contact_id_example'; // string | The user's contact Id or email address.
 The contact can be either a company contact or an external contact.
-$query_presence_status = true; // bool | The presence status of the contact.
+$query_presence_status = True; // bool | The presence status of the contact.
 Include this query parameter with a value of `true` to get the presence status of the contact in the response.

 try {
     $result = $apiInstance->getUserContact($contact_id, $query_presence_status);